-Now, let’s think about how much inventory must sell during the month and how that will be scheduled out.
-How much are we selling a month?
+Now, let’s think about how much inventory must be sold during the month and how that will be scheduled out.
+How much are we selling per month?
 What about a week?
 And a day?
-To achieve 16k a month, you’ll need to sell 4k per week, which equals $572 per day.
+To achieve 16k a month, you’ll need to sell $4k per week, which equals $572 per day.

-If you make your posts through Facebook without the help of CommentSold, you can use a spreadsheet or a plain old notebook if you want.
+If you post to Facebook, Instagram, or TikTok without the help of CommentSold, you can use a spreadsheet or a plain old notebook if you want.
 You will simply need to make a note of the product you post, the price, and how many you have to sell to have an accurate number for total potential revenue.

-Do you know how much inventory you currently have on-hand?
+Do you know how much inventory you currently have on hand?
 After calculating scheduling and sales numbers, you might find that you do not even have enough inventory to meet your sales goal.
-There are two different ways you can order inventory to increase your sales.
+There are two different ways you can order and manage inventory to increase your sales.

 1) You can increase the number of packs of each product you order, which is known as purchasing deeper.

-2) You can purchase more different kinds of products, which known as purchasing wider.
+2) You can purchase more different kinds of products, which is known as purchasing wider.